Seven dead in Bangladesh's election anniversary protests

 "It is not a mass movement," Hasina said at a seminar in Dhaka.
 "It is terrorism.
 It is militancy."

-The government denied Khaleda was being held against her will.
-It said it had deployed extra security for her protection.
+The government denied Khaleda was being held against her will, and says it has deployed extra security for her protection.

 Police unlocked the main gate to the office on Thursday, but security forces remained deployed outside and the opposition leader had not left the premises.